 All students have the right to appeal their Scholarship status.
 Exceptions may be made in cases of mitigating circumstances such as a death in the immediate family, personal injury, illness, etc, as determined by the Office of Admissions and Scholarships and the University Scholarship Appeals Committee.

 The Appeals Committee will meet once a year in June.
 Students should contact the scholarship office at 662-325-3076, or email firstname.lastname@example.org, if they have questions about appealing their scholarship status.
-All appeals must be submitted by June 1.
-The University Scholarship Appeals Committee has authority over all appeals and its decisions are final.
+All appeals must be submitted by June 15.
+The University Scholarship Appeals Committee has authority over all appeals, and its decisions are final.
+Student will be notified of their decision by the end of June.

 Non-Resident Tuition Scholarship Reinstatement Opportunity